Analysis of molecular state ${{\eta}_cD^*}$ and ${J/\psi D^*}$ in the effective Lagrangian approach: Introduction

 \section{Introduction}

-Since LHCb Collaboration found the strange-charm four-quark state candidate $X_{0,(1)}(2900)$ and $T_{c\bar{s}}^{0(++)}(2900)$~\cite{LHCb:2020pxc,LHCb:2020bls,LHCb:2022sfr,LHCb:2022lzp}, the open-charmed four-quark states have received increasing attention~\cite{Qin:2022nof,Dong:2020hxe,Chen:2016qju,Guo:2017jvc,Liu:2019zoy,Cao:2023rhu,Mai:2022eur,Meng:2022ozq,Ortega:2020tng,Huang:2023jec,Lebed:2023vnd,Zou:2021sha,Du:2021fmf,Liu:2024uxn,Johnson:2024omq}.
-Subsequently, a doubly charmed four-quark state candidate $T_{cc}^{+}(3875)$ with the mass near $(D^{+}D^0)$ threshold~\cite{LHCb:2021vvq,LHCb:2021auc} was reported in 2021.
-Those indicate that the heaviest open-charmed four-quark state with triply charmed flavor should be possible.
+Since the LHCb Collaboration found the strange-charm four-quark state candidate $X_{0,(1)}(2900)$ and $T_{c\bar{s}}^{0(++)}(2900)$~\cite{LHCb:2020pxc,LHCb:2020bls,LHCb:2022sfr,LHCb:2022lzp}, the open-charmed four-quark states have attracted increasing attention~\cite{Qin:2022nof,Dong:2020hxe,Chen:2016qju,Guo:2017jvc,Liu:2019zoy,Cao:2023rhu,Mai:2022eur,Meng:2022ozq,Ortega:2020tng,Huang:2023jec,Lebed:2023vnd,Zou:2021sha,Du:2021fmf,Liu:2024uxn,Johnson:2024omq}.
+Subsequently, the doubly charmed four-quark state candidate $T_{cc}^{+}(3875)$, with the mass near $(D^{+}D^0)$ threshold,~\cite{LHCb:2021vvq,LHCb:2021auc} was reported in 2021.
+In the case of the fully charmed four-quark states, LHCb observed the broad candidate structure that ranged from $6.2$ to $6.8$ GeV and a narrow one located around $6.9$ GeV in the $J/\Psi J/\Psi$ channel~\cite{LHCb:2020bwg}.
+These discoveries suggest that the heaviest open-charm four-quark state with triply charmed flavor should be possible.
 Although there is not yet sufficient experimental evidence for the existence, it has been many preliminary theoretical research to explore the properties of the exotic state at present~\cite{Chen:2020eyu,Zhu:2023lbx,Weng:2021ngd,Jiang:2017tdc,Mutuk:2023yev,Yang:2024nyc,Lu:2021kut,Xing:2019wil,Liu:2019mxw}.
-Especially the mass spectrum of triply charmed four-quark states, Reference~\cite{Yang:2024nyc} employed a quark-based model in conjunction with the Gaussian Expansion Method (GEM) and the Complex Scaling Method (CSM) to identify a triply heavy tetraquark state within the energy range of 5.6-5.9 GeV.
-In Ref.\cite{Jiang:2017tdc}, the authors estimated the mass of the $cc\bar{c}\bar{q}$ tetraquark state with quantum numbers $J^P=1^+$ to be $5.1\pm 0.2 $GeV using the operator product expansion(OPE).
-Nevertheless, there are several studies believed that it can not form bound states for the triply-charmed four-quark system, such as studies by the relativized quark model~\cite{Lu:2021kut}, MIT bag model~\cite{Zhu:2023lbx} and effective field approach~\cite{Liu:2019mxw}.
-Therefore, it remains an open issue which should be further validated through future experiments.
+In particular, regarding the mass spectrum of triply charmed four-quark states, Ref.~\cite{Yang:2024nyc} employed a quark-based model in conjunction with the Gaussian Expansion Method (GEM) and the Complex Scaling Method (CSM) to identify a triply heavy tetraquark state within the energy range of 5.6-5.9 GeV.
+In Ref.\cite{Jiang:2017tdc}, the authors estimate the mass of the $cc\bar{c}\bar{q}$ tetraquark state with quantum numbers $J^{P}=1^{+}$ to be $5.1\pm0.2$ GeV using the operator product expansion (OPE).
+Furthermore, regarding the internal structure of states containing three heavy quarks, analogous to fully charmed four-quark states, conventional analyses disfavor a molecular configuration because the exchange of a single long-range light meson between two charmonium is suppressed.
+However, using heavy meson exchange forces~\cite{Liu:2023gla,Liu:2024pio} or two light mesons exchange force~\cite{Dong:2021lkh}, the authors considered the possibility of fully heavy four-quark molecular states.
+If such interactions do play an important role, the triply charmed four-quark molecular states should also be possible.
+Nevertheless, whether a stable or resonant triple charm four-quark state exists, and if so, whether its properties manifest as those of a compact tetraquark or an extended hadronic molecule, remains an open and fundamental question in hadron physics.
+Regardless of the ongoing theoretical debate, there is strong motivation for a systematic investigation of its potential phenomenological signatures, which can yield concrete theoretical predictions to provide direct guidance for experimental searches.